Black Desert will begin in a moment.

 Newbie Inventory

-When you check the Inventory (hotkey: I) window, the Newbie Inventory button will appear on the left side of the equipment UI in the form of a backpack.
+When you check the Inventory (hotkey: I) window, the Newbie Inventory button will open automatically as well.

 This inventory, visible only to new Adventurers, has no weight limit and is meant to serve as an extra helping hand during one’s first weeks in the world of Black Desert.

-Click the button and right-click the item you want to store or retrieve.
+Click the move button at the bottom and right-click the item you want to store or retrieve.

 After the period of new Adventurer benefits ends, you can no longer store items in the newbie inventory but can retrieve the items you stored there at any time.